Hamidu68/dnn-acceleration/src/Model/README.md

 They are used to create c codes.

 #### Data.py
-It is used to save the data type of the model,
+It is used to save the data type of the model, data shape and name of the data.

+#### Graph.py
+It is used to specify connection between each layer of the network.
+Each layer saves layer number of input layer and its layer number.

+#### Models.py
 Based on csv file which contains layer information,
 build model using ```add_layer```, ```skip_layer ```, ```set_output```, ```get_inputs```, ```add_graph``` function.